Double-Booked Surgeons: Study Raises Safety Questions For High-Risk Patients

 Jena says there is "little information about what patients know" when it comes to the practice of overlapping surgeries.
 A 2017 study found few people had ever heard of the practice.

 He says he and the study's lead author, Dr. Eric Sun, an anesthesiologist and assistant professor at Stanford University, "both would agree that doctors should be telling patients about this practice."
-Jena recommends patients ask, ahead of the operation, if their surgeon will be dividing their time.
+Jena recommends patients ask, ahead of the operation, if their surgeon will be dividing time.

 Diana Zuckerman, a policy analyst and president of the National Center for Health Research, is doubtful many such conversations are likely to occur.
 "Most patients wouldn't know to ask," she says.